rafiqdotme/assingment_15/README.md

     02. check app->Http->Middleware->AuthMiddleware.php file.

 ## Task 5: Controller-
-    Go to the project directory then go to app->Http->Controllers->ProductController.php.
-Hops you find your answer.
+    Go to the project directory then go to app->Http->Controllers->ProductController.php Hops you find your answer.

 ## Task 6: Single Action Controller-
-    Go to the project directory then go to app->Http->Controllers->ContactController.php.
-Hops you find your answer.
+    Go to the project directory then go to app->Http->Controllers->ContactController.php Hops you find your answer.

 ## Task 7: Resource Controller-
-    Go to the project directory then go to app->Http->Controllers->PostController.php.
-Hops you find your answer.
+    Go to the project directory then go to app->Http->Controllers->PostController.php Hops you find your answer.

 ## Task 8: Blade Template Engine-
-    Go to the project directory then open routes->web.php file and Check the line 44-46.
-Or you may go to http://127.0.0.1:8000/welcome on your browser.
+    Go to the project directory then open routes->web.php file and Check the line 44-46 Or you may go to http://127.0.0.1:8000/welcome on your browser.